uml-robotics/uml_hri_nerve_armada_workstation/README.md

 1. [uml-robotics/kinova-ros](https://github.com/uml-robotics/kinova-ros/tree/master)
   - A forked version of the [Kinovarobotics/kinova-ros](https://github.com/Kinovarobotics/kinova-ros) repository for the Jaco2 and Mico robotic arms
-  - The simulation can be run with the following command for the workstation and j2s7s300 version of the Jaco2 robot:
+  - The simulation can be run with the following command for the workstation and multiple versions of the Jaco2/Mico robot:
-	`roslaunch j2s7s300_moveit_config j2s7s300_gazebo_workstation_and_robot.launch`
+	`roslaunch kinova_gazebo gazebo_robot.launch kinova_robotType:=<robot_version> use_sim_workstation:=<true_or_false>`
+  - The default value for argument `use_sim_workstation` is `false`, so it can be omitted if you wish to lauch the robot in gazebo without the workstation
+  - The following robot versions are supported: `j2n6s300`, `j2s6s300`, `j2s7s300`, `m1n6s300`
+  - The following robot versions currently have some odd behavior in gazebo when launched with the workstation: `j2n6s300`, `j2s6s300`

 More repositories will be added to the list as they are properly configured.
 These packages will contain edited, forker robot repositories as well as custom moveit configs for robots whose structure is altered slightly for certain additional equipment where applicable.